 We can see that the new economic model proposed for this book, where people contribute their human time in return for the housing they need, would be a fantastic thing for everyone living under this model.
 To reiterate the advantages mentioned previously:

 - Everyone in this new economy gets access to the high quality housing they need.
 They can choose their housing from a catalog of possibilities.

 - There is no threat of “losing your income” or “losing your job” and therefore being cut off from your housing through lack of money.
 Your ability to contribute your time to the economic system to provide for your housing is sufficient.

 - There is no threat from any recession or depression bringing the economy down and cutting millions of people off from the housing they need.
-No foreclosures, etc.
+No foreclosures, no evictions, etc.

 - There is no threat of inflation raising housing prices so that people are unable to afford housing.
 The amount of time needed to construct housing will be going down, not up, as more and more automation becomes available in the construction process.

 - There is no threat from robots stealing people’s jobs and therefore cutting them off from their access to housing.
 In fact, robots are welcomed rather than feared in this new economic system, because robots reduce the human effort and time needed from the one million residents.

 - The housing production system is not wasting trillions of dollars on huge executive salaries, huge executive perks, private jet fleets for executives, enormous lobbying budgets, enormous advertising budgets, enormous dividends, and so on, as seen in capitalism.
 The participants in this new economy create their housing by contributing their time to the system.

 - There is no inequality.
 Everyone in this city contributes a little bit of their time to the system, the software task allocation system equitably allocates all of the tasks, and everyone receives the housing they desire.